linsy3/LearnGit/README.md

-This repository is used by linsy3 for learnning git only.
+This repository is used by linsy3 for learnning git only.-.-